Skip to main content

 UX designers work across the five steps of design thinking in a project-based environment with their main focus on designing user-friendly solutions:

-1. Empathize - Understand your user persona and their pain points by conducting user research activities
+1. Empathize - Understand your user persona by conducting user research activities and synthesizing data from sources like UX heatmaps, feedback form submissions, and surveys

 2. Define - Understand what’s the right problem to solve by synthesizing all the information collected through user research activities